PHP SDK

 3. Graceful Degradation - Handle API errors without breaking user experience

-4. Timeout Configuration - Set appropriate timeouts to avoid blocking requests
+4. Timeout Configuration - Set appropriate timeouts on your HTTP client to avoid blocking requests

 Best Practices